Recursive Zonal Equal Area Sphere Partitioning Toolbox

 SourceForge.net project page

-Download the current version of the Recursive Zonal Equal Area (EQ) Sphere Partitioning Toolbox from the
+Download the current version of the Recursive Zonal Equal Area (EQ) Sphere Partitioning Toolbox from the EQ Sphere Partitions project page hosted at SourceForge.

 FAQ - from the README